Chymyst/chymyst-core/docs/chymyst-quick.md

 ## Blocking channels

 In the previous example, we used a continuation in order to wait until some condition is satisfied.
-`Chymyst` implements this often-used pattern a special language feature, so that the previous code can be rewritten like this:
+`Chymyst` implements this often-used pattern as a special language feature called a **blocking channel**.
+Using this feature, the previous code can be rewritten more concisely:

 ```scala
 import io.chymyst.jc._